eProsima/Fast-DDS-docs/docs/fastdds/security/pkcs11_support/pkcs11_support.rst

    MODULE_PATH = {path to HSM manufacturer library}
    init = 0

-This adds a new PKCS#11 engine that can be used with openSSL.
+This adds a new PKCS#11 engine that can be used with OpenSSL.
 The *dynamic_path* value refers to the library provided by *libp11*, while the *MODULE_PATH* value refers to the PKCS#11 compatible library provided by the HSM manufacturer.